Aeon Trespass: Everything

 Aeon Trespass: Twelve Sins of Herakles

-Gameplay expansions
+Gameplay add-ons

-Not a lot is known about the Last Stand of the Gegenees which is also a part of the current campaign.
-It doesn’t seem to be a Titan, seeing as it doesn’t include a Titan Sheet, so it’ll be interesting to see if it’s going to be a friend or foe.
+The last gameplay add-on is the Last Stand of the Gegenees.
+Not a lot is known about this add-on which is also a part of the current campaign (offered for free as an Early Bird Special to those who backed the campaign in the first day).
+It doesn’t seem to be a Titan, seeing as it doesn’t include a Titan Sheet, so it’ll be interesting to see if it’s going to turn out to be a friend or foe.

 The following items don’t have any added gameplay content but are cosmetic upgrades and quality of life improvements for the game(s).